ramsey/uuid-doctrine/README.md

 Then, in your models, you may annotate properties by setting the `@Column` type to `uuid`.
-Depending on your database engine, you may not be able to auto-generate a UUID when inserting into the database, but this isn't a problem.
+Depending on your database engine, you may not be able to auto-generate a UUID when inserting into the database, but this isn't a problem;
-In your model's constructor (or elsewhere, depending on how you create instances of your model), generate a `Ramsey\Uuid\Uuid` object for the property.
+in your model's constructor (or elsewhere, depending on how you create instances of your model), generate a `Ramsey\Uuid\Uuid` object for the property.
 Doctrine will handle the rest.